 Democracy & Open Government

-An open and accountable government is essential for a well-functioning democracy — and smart use of technology is key to making our modern democracy work.
+An open, accountable, and sufficiently-resourced government is essential for a well-functioning democracy — and smart use of technology is key to making our modern democracy work.

 ×Daniel SchumanPolicy Director×